Updated: Oct 14, 2021

 To add some context to the post I thought I would create a sample red, yellow, & green practice plan that fit with Coach Uwarow's model.
 Here's what I came up with:

-The Red Practice Plan
+A) The Red Practice Plan:

 As you can see in the Red Plan there is a really narrow focus on Half Court Offense.
 I can picture this as a practice plan geared towards the day after a game.
 Perhaps there was an element of our half-court offense that we struggled with the previous night.
 In this practice, we want to really shore up that aspect of our attack.
 After putting in some skill work we get right into our Half Court Offense focus.
 I would typically use a progression in a practice like this: